 Unless the context otherwise indicates, references in this report to the terms "Datadog", "the Company," "we," "our" and "us" refer to Datadog, Inc. and its subsidiaries.
+"Datadog" and other trade names and trademarks of ours appearing in this report are our property.
+This report contains trade names and trademarks of other companies, which are the property of their respective owners.
+We do not intend our use or display of other companies' trade names or trademarks to imply an endorsement or sponsorship of us by such companies, or any relationship with any of these companies.

-We may announce material business and financial information to our investors using our investor relations website (investors.datadoghq.com).
-We therefore encourage investors and others interested in Datadog to review the information that we make available on our website, in addition to following our filings with the Securities and Exchange Commission, webcasts, press releases and conference calls.
+We may announce material business and financial information to our investors using our investor relations website (www.investors.datadoghq.com).
+We therefore encourage investors and others interested in Datadog to review the information that we make available on our website, in addition to following our filings with the Securities and Exchange Commission, or the SEC, webcasts, press releases and conference calls.